zulip/zulip/README.md

   images for [Digital Ocean](https://marketplace.digitalocean.com/apps/zulip) and [Render](https://render.com/docs/deploy-zulip).
   Learn more about [self-hosting Zulip](https://zulip.com/self-hosting/).

+  ### Troubleshooting Installation
+If you're running into issues while setting up a Zulip server on non-standard environments like Windows or ARM-based devices, here are some tips:
+- **ARM-Based Devices**: You may need to manually compile certain dependencies that aren't available by default.
+Ensure you're using the correct architecture-specific libraries.
+- **Windows**: We recommend using Windows Subsystem for Linux (WSL) to run Zulip smoothly.
+Running directly on Windows may cause issues due to missing dependencies or unsupported system packages.
+- **General Tips**:
+  - Ensure you're using the correct version of Python and other system dependencies.
+  - If you're using Docker, make sure that Docker is set up with appropriate permissions and resource allocations.
+  - Check Zulip’s [installation guide](https://zulip.readthedocs.io/en/latest/production/install.html) for more detailed troubleshooting instructions.

+  ### Third-Party Integrations

+Zulip integrates with a wide range of third-party services.
+Here are steps for integrating Zulip with some popular platforms:

+- **Google Drive**:
+  1. Enable the Google Drive API from your Google Cloud Console.
+  2. Generate OAuth2 credentials for your Zulip instance and update your Zulip configuration file with these credentials.
+  3. Once set up, users can easily attach files directly from Google Drive into their Zulip messages.

+- **JIRA**:
+  1. Set up a webhook in JIRA that points to your Zulip server's webhook handler.
+  2. In your JIRA admin settings, configure the Zulip API key and select which events (e.g., new issues, status updates) should trigger notifications in Zulip streams.
+  3. Zulip will automatically post updates from JIRA to the relevant stream.

+For more integrations, see Zulip’s [full integration guide](https://zulip.com/integrations/).

 - **Using Zulip without setting up a server**.
 Learn about [Zulip Cloud](https://zulip.com/plans/) hosting options.
 Zulip sponsors free [Zulip